-For example, on certain Windows platforms it is located here: %WINDIR%\SYSTEM32\DRIVERS\ETC\HOSTS the following is an example of a hosts file entry for IPv4 address
+For example, on certain Windows platforms it is located here: %WINDIR%\SYSTEM32\DRIVERS\ETC\HOSTS the following is an example of a hosts file entry for IPv4 address 146.23.45.2 acctserver

 - 2. Edit the hosts file with a text editor such as Notepad. - 3.
 Enter your server IP address and name in the hosts file as a new line as shown in the following example.
 Your network administrator can provide you with the IP address of your server.